 Children who spend a lot of time inside watching TV are said to miss out on exploring the real world.
 Because ideas are presented to them on a screen they lack the imaginations to come up with new ideas themselves.

 Similar to above, there is no direct concrete link between obesity and watching TV.
-Although, a study from researchers at the University College London suggested that those that have a TV in their room are more likely to be overweight and have a higher BMI.
+Although, a study from The International Journal of Obesity suggested that those that have a TV in their room are more likely to be overweight and have a higher BMI.
 But equally diet and lack of physical exercise could result in this, rather than only a screen causing obesity.

 Parents become victims to the adverts their children see.
 The latest toys, Disney holidays, food etc. – these adverts are designed to make children ask their parents for what they’ve just seen; regardless of whether they actually need it.

 Alongside the negatives there are also the benefits.
 We spoke to one mother of two who explained the benefits of TV for her four and one-year-old daughters.

 Lorna said: “Some programmes are educational (Alpha Blocks/Number Blocks) and also wildlife programmes (David Attenborough etc.) are great to watch as a family.
 Additionally when you need a child to calm down and be occupied then it’s a great tool – for example when you’re making dinner, on a plane or on train journey.”